abap2UI5/abap2UI5-launchpad_proxy_app/README.md

-## Extension - abap2UI5 Service Integrations
+## Extension - abap2UI5 Service Integration
 ### Information
 This project allows the integration of abap2UI5 apps to
 * SAP Fiori Launchpad (on-premise)